Charles and Sharon Newman convene group who become JCC founders. Group decides that a JCC is vital to the growing Ann Arbor community.

 May 3, 2006

 5th Annual Jewish Film Festival has sell-out screenings at the Michigan Theater.

 Apples and Honey hosts 700+ attendees.

-Renovation to the Monkey Room completed, funded by the Bernard L. Maas Foundation.
+Renovation of the Monkey Room complete, funded by the Bernard L. Maas Foundation.

 JCC Gala Auction raises $55,000 for elementary-age playground campaign.